-Does your organisation have a clearly defined digital marketing strategy?
+Does your organization have a clearly defined digital marketing strategy?

 Our survey of digital marketers this year found that many businesses still aren't taking a strategic approach to digital marketing.
-In our Managing Digital marketing research in association with the TFM 2017, we asked last year 'Do you or clients have a digital marketing strategy", and only half of the respondents said yes!
+In our Managing Digital marketing research in association with the TFM and the E-commerce expo, we asked last year "Does your organization have a clearly defined digital marketing strategy?", and only 51% of the respondents said yes!

 This year we wanted to see if people are getting better at thinking strategically about their digital marketing objectives and putting that strategy into action.
-We asked anyone who works in digital marketing to take our survey on managing digital marketing, which we ran in partnership with TFM and the eCommerce expo.
-We got over 750 responses to our survey, so thanks to those who took part!
+We asked anyone who works in digital marketing to take our survey on managing digital marketing, which we ran in partnership with the B2B Marketing Expo and the Marketing Technology Expo.

 Is a digital strategy essential?

-Does this matter?
-Well, certainly the beauty of digital marketing is that you can get results by focusing on the tactics like search, social media and email marketing plus working on conversion rate optimisation for the website.
-In the sense that you can still get results, then, a strategy isn't essential But the larger the business, the more a strategy and governance is needed as suggested by Dave Chaffey in his post 10 reasons your business needs a digital strategy.
+Does the fact that many organizations still don't have a plan really matter?
+Well, certainly the beauty of digital marketing is that you can get results by focusing on the tactics like search, social media and email marketing plus working on conversion rate optimization for the website.
+In the sense that you can still get results then a strategy isn't essential.
+But the larger the business, the more a strategy and governance are needed, as suggested by Dave Chaffey in his post 10 reasons your business needs a digital strategy.

 Is a separate or integrated digital plan best?

 Although you may initially need a separate digital plan to help you create a strategy and get buy-in for investment in digital channels or to kick-start a digital transformation programme, it’s best to keep it well-integrated.
-That means supporting common business goals and consistent with brand and communication strategy.
-The long-term aim should be to integrate your digital plan into your marketing communications plan, but with a separate plan a practical interim approach to gain 'traction'.
+That means supporting common business goals and keep them consistent with your brand and communication strategy.
+The long-term aim should be to integrate your digital plan into your marketing communications plan but with a separate plan, a practical interim approach, to gain 'traction'.

 We see a digital plan as a short-term tool to define your digital future and help transform your business until it becomes part of planning for business as usual.